fvcalderan/Xraycaster/README.md

 ## Dependencies

 The only dependency is `X11`.
-The other things, like `pthread` and `math` should be inside any desktop Linux distribution.
+The other things, like `pthread` and `math` should already be installed on any desktop Linux distribution.

 ## Build from source

 `make` inside the root folder.
-The binary `Xraycaster` will be built inside the `bin` folder.
+The binary `Xraycaster` will be built in the `bin` folder.

 ## Default controls